jyoko/simple-scanner/README.md

-    -w, --wordpress          Do only wordpress probe on indicated ports -b, --baseuri [wp]       URI to use as base for wordpress probe -U, --udp                Do only UDP scan - WARNING: experimental, slow, likely requires root -C, --connect            Do only connect scan
+    -w, --wordpress          Do only wordpress probe on indicated ports -b, --baseuri [wp]       URI to use as base for wordpress probe -U, --udp                Do only UDP scan - WARNING: experimental, slow, likely requires root -S, --syn                Do only SYN (half-open) scan - WARNING: experimental, in-progress -C, --connect            Do only connect scan
     -v, --verbose            More status updates